ntblab/infant_neuropipe/prototype/link/scripts/iBEAT/convert_iBEAT-FS.md

 4. With the directory created, now make inflations and spheres on each hemisphere separately.
-This script takes 60-90min to run so don't wait for it
+This script takes 60-90min to run.

 sbatch scripts/iBEAT/iBEAT_inflate_sphere.sh lh
 sbatch scripts/iBEAT/iBEAT_inflate_sphere.sh rh